[box type=”shadow” align=”” class=”” width=””]

-Currently there are more than 15 million people in our country who are suffering from eye diseases with 80% of the cases are either preventable or treatable.
+- Currently, there are more than 15 million people in our country who are suffering from eye diseases with 80% of the cases are either preventable or treatable.

 In this article, we have put together a brief overview of some of the common eye diseases to increase your knowledge about these issues and create awareness.

 - Macular degeneration is an age-related painless condition affecting those above 60 years of age.
-Macula which is a small central portion of retina which deteriorates with age and fails to function properly.
+Macula which is a small central portion of the retina which deteriorates with age and fails to function properly.
 Distorted and wavy details, difficulty in distinguishing colors and blurry central vision are the main symptoms.

-- Retinal detachment is separation of retina from where it is attached to the underlying layer of supportive tissues.
+- Retinal detachment is the separation of the retina from where it is attached to the underlying layer of supportive tissues.
 People suffering from retinal detachment experience flashes of light, darkening side vision and seeing small flecks or threads.

 - Bacterial conjunctivitis or pink eye is the inflammation of eye membranes which appear as redness of the white portion and area near to eyelids.